suhas-km/Children-Daycare/README.md

 # Children Daycare Management System

 A robust Spring Boot application built on enterprise Java architecture for comprehensive management of a daycare center's operations.
 This system leverages Spring's dependency injection, inversion of control principles, and JDBC for data persistence to enable efficient tracking and management of student and staff information.
+The application follows a layered architecture pattern with clear separation of concerns between model, repository, service, and configuration layers.

 ## Features